MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/uefi-protocols-for-windows.md

 ---
-title: UEFI protocols for Windows
+title: UEFI Protocols for Windows
 description: This section describes UEFI protocols that are defined by Windows. ms.date: 03/23/2023
 ---